-And then there was the feeling of comparing every square inch of myself – body mind spirit and heart – to another woman.
-I spent my time desperately trying to figure out what was wrong with me.
+And then there was the feeling of comparing every square inch of myself – body, mind, spirit, and heart – to another woman.
+I spent my time desperately trying to figure out what was wrong with me and what made her so irresistible.
 What is it about her?
-What makes him want her instead of me?
-How did I get so boring and unloveable?
-He used to love me.
-When did he stop?
+She’s so confident and liberated.
+She does whatever she wants.
+How did I get so boring?

 Those questions seared my mind day and night.
 Jealousy is a bitter, scary feeling.
-I was often too unsure to say anything, and when I tried, I was repeatedly told it was all in my head.
+I was often too unsure of myself to confide in anyone about my worries, and when I tried, I was told it was all in my head.
 I constantly questioned myself, which left me on the sidelines of my own life.

 At times I wondered why I couldn’t just be happy he had other people in his life and look for new friends of my own?
 When did I get so clingy and dependent?
 But the denial that goes along with being in the grips of codependency keeps you trapped.
 I placed all my eggs in one basket, and it was slipping away from me.
 I didn’t have a backup.
 This person had been my emotional survival, and I didn’t know how to function without him.
 In my sickness, I felt like I was getting ripped apart and someone else was stealing pieces of me.